Varun9069/Portfolio2/README.md

 ### Impact

-- The relationship between higher social mobility expectations and greater life satisfaction was reversed after COVID-19
+- A previous study identified *purpose seeking* as the link between higher mobility expectations and greater life satisfaction (Lin et al., 2022).
-- These results
+- In the present study, the relationship between higher social mobility expectations and greater life satisfaction was reversed after COVID-19.
--
+- Taken together, this suggests future research should investigate a potential change in motivation for holding mobility beliefs in times of socio-economic or health system uncertainty.